spygi/personalblog/README.md

 ### Theme configuration
 + Regarding themes the easiest way to publish on Pages is by using one of the [Github pages supported themes](https://pages.github.com/themes/).
 You simply add them on the Gemfile and \_config.yml and you are done.
 + I didn't find something that I liked so I added Travis integration following instructions from the [Jasper 2 theme](https://github.com/jekyller/jasper2).
-The idea is by pushing to master, a Travis job is started to build the site with Rake and then push it to the gh-pages branch.
-For more details see [related post](http://tech.spygi.me/devops/dns-primer-for-non-devops-people/devops/Travis-CI/).
+The idea is by pushing to master, a Travis job is started to build the site with Rake and then push it to the `gh-pages` branch.
+For more details see [the related post](http://tech.spygi.me/devops/Travis-CI/).

 ## Credits
 Initial inspiration by [Laurent Pellegrino's blog](http://www.pellegrino.link/) and [Marco's](http://mziccard.me/) though neither of the the 2 worked out of the box for me: Laurent's worked locally but when pushing on Github.io, CSS and other static assets where not linked correctly (tried various combinations of base_url and relative_url but then linking of the pages would not work) and Marco used the special user repo method which I want to keep free for other stuff.

-Thanks to [Jasper 2 theme](https://github.com/jekyller/jasper2) for the Travis integration and to [simple texture theme](https://github.com/yizeng/jekyll-theme-simple-texture) for the theme.
+Thanks to [Jasper 2 theme](https://github.com/jekyller/jasper2) for the Travis integration and to ~~[simple texture theme](https://github.com/yizeng/jekyll-theme-simple-texture)~~[basically basic](https://github.com/mmistakes/jekyll-theme-basically-basic) for the theme.